Jocelyn F. Benson

 B.A., Wellesley College

-Jocelyn Benson was named interim dean of the Law School in December 2012.
+Jocelyn Benson was named dean of the Wayne State University Law School, effective June 16, 2014, after having served as interim dean since December 2012.

 Law Review Articles

 The Election Assistance Commission: We Love You, You're Perfect, Now Change (work in progress)